NeelayS/unsupervised_anomaly_detection/README.md

 ## Steps to reproduce -

-- Install the dependencies in `requirements.txt` or create a conda environment using `environment.yml`.
+- Install the dependencies in `requirements.txt` or create a conda environment using `environment.yml` and `conda activate anomaly`.
-- Download the dataset from [Kaggle](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/rules) and extract it to the `data` directory.
+- Download the [dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/rules) from Kaggle and extract it to the `data` directory.
 - Switch to the `data` directory and run `extract_images.py`.
 ```
 cd data/